top of page

 I have well over 20 years’ experience in the treatment of children, adolescents, and adults.
 I believe there is a solution for every problem and I am honored to participate with you in your healing journey.
 I utilize motivational interviewing, cognitive-behavioral therapy, and can focus on trauma recovery as needed.
 I utilize a person-centered approach to therapy, which creates an environment for positive regard, genuineness, and empathetic understanding.

-Donaiel Allen LCMHCA, NCC
+Donaiel Allen LCMHC, NCC

 I received a Master of Arts in Clinical Mental Health Counseling from Montreat College, North Carolina.
 I have worked in Mental Health Services for 15 years serving adolescents, adults, and families.
 I have a background working in Integrated Behavioral Health through Community Mental Health and Non-Profits organizations.
 My theoretical approach to counseling is grounded in teachings centered around Existential Counseling, Person Centered, Solution Focused Brief Therapy; and evidence-based practices of Cognitive Behavioral Therapy (CBT), also, Mindfulness Based Interventions.
 I use interventions that are the best fit for an individuals’ need and preference.
 I have facilitated Group Therapy and psychoeducation for addiction/recovery, in both institutional and community settings; Women’s Empowerment, Youth, Faith and Spirituality, and Crisis/Safety groups.